-Monitoring and reporting on landcover change provides a scientific basis for measuring environmental, social and economic impacts to the natural resources and biodiversity of New South Wales.
+Monitoring and reporting on landcover change provides a scientific basis for measuring land cover change of our natural resources and biodiversity in New South Wales.
 Understanding these changes at a landscape scale is fundamental to effective management of our natural resources.

 We monitor and report on landcover change due to:

 - clearing of native vegetation